 The SFP is woven into the fabric of FedUni.
 The Deputy Vice-Chancellor (Learning and Quality) is the University's champion for this program, ensuring it has the highest level of institutional support.

-[SFP focuses] on using a positive environment for
+"[SFP focuses] on using students' successes to create a positive environment for student transition."

-- SFP coordinator
+SFP coordinator